domalaq/textify/README.md

 # Textify

-Browser a website without any media.
+Browse a website without any media.
 Only text.

 ## Example